-- Administering a periodic tuberculin skin test, if traveling frequently to destinations where the prevalence of tuberculosis is much higher than in the United States, where the incidence of antimicrobial resistance is higher, and where the crew member will be in close contact with crowds (www.who.int/tb/challenges/mdr/en)
+- Administering a periodic tuberculin skin test if traveling frequently to destinations where the prevalence of tuberculosis is much higher than in the United States, where the incidence of antimicrobial resistance is higher, or where the crew member will be in close contact with crowds (www.who.int/tb/areas-ofwork/drug-resistant-tb/en).

 Because of the frequency of travel to international destinations, air crews may be exposed to various diseases that are not common in the United States.
 For example, measles can be a life-threatening illness for adults; it is more common in most of the world, including Europe, because of lack of mandatory childhood immunization against the disease in many countries.
 In addition, flight crews may not have had chickenpox as children and may not have been immunized.
 This illness often occurs at a later age in the tropics; thus, if there is interaction with local populations in these destinations, risk for infection will be higher.
 International flight crews should consider a travel health visit to ensure as complete protection as possible.
 Some may have short notice before traveling to new destinations; thus, air crew members should be asked about this possibility during their visit, so that vaccinations for an upcoming trip—that may not be imminent—may be given, or a series may be started early.
 Providers should educate travelers about health risks in the various destinations; whether certain vaccinations are administered will depend on the traveler’s tolerance for risk.

-All travelers should make sure they are up-to-date with routine vaccinations (see the separate sections on these diseases in Chapter 3):
+All travelers should make sure they are up-todate with routine vaccinations.
+These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and the seasonal influenza vaccine (see the separate sections on these diseases in Chapter 3).

-Flight crew members should have easy access to educational materials and chemoprophylaxis and, if desired, should be able to have an individual risk assessment for preventive measures.
+Flight crew members should have easy access to educational materials and prophylaxis and, if desired, should be able to have an individual risk assessment for preventive measures.
 For destinations where the prevalence of malaria is high (countries in West Africa, for example), crew members should take prophylaxis for layovers.
-For other destinations where crews are thought to be at low risk based on local intensity of transmission, accommodations, and personal behaviors, they may be advised to use insect repellents and take no chemoprophylaxis.
-Flight crews should always
+For other destinations where crews are thought to be at low risk based on local intensity of transmission, accommodations, and personal behaviors, they may be advised to use insect repellents and take other precautions to avoid mosquito bites (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods) but take no prophylaxis.
+Flight crews should always:

-There are several options for malaria chemoprophylaxis, depending on the destination city, although needed duration of prophylaxis and adverse effects profiles of some of the drugs make them less than desirable for air crews.
+There are several options for malaria prophylaxis, depending on the destination city, although needed duration of prophylaxis and adverse effects profiles of some of the drugs make them less than desirable for air crews.
 Country-specific recommendations can be accessed either in this text (see Chapter 3, Yellow Fever & Malaria Information, by Country) or on the CDC Travelers’ Health website (www.cdc.gov/travel).
-International airlines generally prefer the combination drug atovaquone-proguanil; its adverse effect profile and its dosing make it the most suitable.
+International airlines generally prefer the combination drug atovaquone-proguanil; its adverse effect profile and its dosing make it the most suitable for air crews.

 Additional information on malaria prevention may be found in Chapter 3, Malaria.